Mary Headlam: Illustration

 Following her graduation from the Slade, Headlam became involved in illustrative work.
 She was influenced in this direction through her friendship with Nellie Syrett and Syrett’s sisters Mabel, Kate and Netta.
 The Syrett sisters were part of a London-based community of writers and illustrators.
 In 1903 the publishers Lawrence and Bullen commissioned Headlam to illustrate Netta Syrett’s The Magic City and other Fairy Tales.
 In 1905 Headlam illustrated James Hogg’s Kilmeny for the publishers John Lane and Christina Denning’s story of Fluff in The Dream Garden; an anthology of children’s stories, plays and poems compiled by Netta Syrett, published by John Baillie At this time Headlam also produced many illustrations for the stories of Hans Christian Andersen, some of which she exhibited at London’s New English Art Club.
 In the early 1930s Headlam reworked many of these illustrations as wood engravings.
-Headlam’s evocative illustrations display an affinity with the work of Gabriel Rossetti and Edward Burne Jones.
+Headlam’s evocative illustrations display an affinity with the work of Gabriel Rossetti and Sir Edward Burne-Jones.
 At this period she made a number of self portraits, as well as portraits of her family and close friends; generally in pen and ink occasionally highlighted with chalk and gauche.